Old Scona Academic High School

-Old Scona Academic, often referred to as Old Scona or OSA, is a high school in the Old Strathcona district of Edmonton, Alberta.
-It is a small academic high school with a population of approximately 340 to 360 students.
-The school's stated purpose is to provide academically inclined students an opportunity to grow in an environment of intellectual stimulation, and is recognized as one of the top academic high schools in Canada.
-The school's motto is, "Ever to Excel".
+Old Scona Academic, often referred to as Old Scona or OSA, is a public college-preparatory school in the Old Strathcona district of Edmonton, Alberta.
+It is a small academic high school with a population of approximately 360 to 380 students.

 History

-The building housing Old Scona Academic was opened in 1909 as Strathcona Collegiate Institute and was one of the first high schools in Alberta.
+The building housing Old Scona Academic was opened in 1908 as Strathcona Collegiate Institute and was one of the first high schools in Alberta.
 Originally part of the City of Strathcona school system, Strathcona Collegiate Institute transferred to the Edmonton system when Strathcona amalgamated with Edmonton in 1912.
 University of Alberta classes were held on the upper floors from 1909 to 1911.
 In 1912, the name of the school was changed to Strathcona High School.
 Strathcona High School closed in 1958, following the opening of Strathcona High School in 1955 and of Bonnie Doon High School in 1958.

 Following the closure of the high school, the building was used as Strathcona Junior High School (Until the mid-1960s).
 It later saw use for continuing education, special education, and as an annex for MacEwan University when that institution was founded in 1971.
 In 1976, the Board of Trustees of Edmonton Public Schools opened Old Scona Academic High School, an academic alternative high school in the original Strathcona Collegiate Institute building.
 Since June 1980, Old Scona Academic has been an International Baccalaureate World School.